Spring-SpringBoard/SpringBoard-Core/doc/source/installing.rst

 - `Linux build <http://spring-launcher.ams3.digitaloceanspaces.com/Spring-SpringBoard/SpringBoard-Core/SpringBoard.AppImage>`_

-Once you have downloaded the zip files, extract them and run the SpringBoard executable.
-This will open a window that will download the necessary files and launch SpringBoard itself.
+Once you have downloaded one of the above files, simply run them and install as necessary.
+After installation, it will open a window that will download the necessary files and launch SpringBoard itself.

 Manual setup
 ------------